 But we can do better!
 Once more cartographer Paul Cornuau comes to the rescue.
 Below is his eyewitness illustration of a boucanier firing at a wild cow or bull who has a quizzical, almost “Looney Tunes” look on his face.
 The boucanier’s dog is keeping the bovine beast at bay.
 The dog is as described by Exquemelin: with “a long flat head, sharp muzzle, savage air, thin lean body.”
 This is pretty much the form of all wild dogs subsequently domesticated, even today.
 The hunting of wild cattle was dangerous, and both Exquemelin and William Dampier note its hazards.
 Exquemelin describes how boucaniers often hunted cattle from trees, then had an engagé run up and hamstring the dead or dying animal, just in case.

 Below is a boucanier stretching a hide, almost certainly a cowhide, to dry.
 William Dampier describes the process well as it was practiced at Laguna de Términos by cattle hunters among the logwood cutters, and the practice of scraping and drying the hides was likely the same among the hunters of Hispaniola.
 Of particular note in this illustration are the musket, cropped hat, knife sheath, and shoes.
 The musket is probably a fusil boucanier drawn poorly in perspective, therefore too short, but it could be that it is simply a shorter weapon.
 The hat is clearly cropped closely on the sides but left long at front.
 The sheath is the best illustration yet of the boucanier’s way of carrying several knives in a single sheath.
-It appears there is one large knife and several small, but the construction of the sheath–In particular, how the knives are inserted, are there for example partitions within the scabbard as we would expect?–cannot be determined.
-It’s feasible that the scabbard could be filled with some material–rags, grasses, &c.–into which knives are randomly thrust, much as with “universal” knife blocks today, but this is speculation.
+It appears there is one large knife and several small.
+The small item hanging from the sheath is without doubt, as someone whose name unfortunately has momentarily slipped my mind, a sharpening steel.

 The shoes are notable, especially the apparent projection at the toes, and they are distinct from the illustrations of shoes worn by Cornuau’s buccaneers (although one does indeed appear to be wearing “souliers de cochon,” and these may be what Fray Juan de Avila refers to as shoes of pigskin worn by the buccaneers who attacked Veracruz in 1683).
 Dutertre and Labat describe boucanier shoes as being cut from pig hocks (Dutertre) or from pig or cattle hocks (Labat)–peeled from the leg is a better description–into which the feet were thrust.
 These crude untanned shoes were trimmed to size, then tied at the ankle and just past the toes with raw pigskin laces.
 (We should also note that Exquemelin does describe boucaniers as also wearing shoes made of cowhide, which may be conventional shoes or similar crude shoes.)